jigs1188/ChatBot/README.md

 5.  **Open the web interface:**
     Open your web browser and go to `http://127.0.0.1:5000`.

-## Deployment

-[Instructions for deployment will be added here.]

 ## Limitations and Future Improvements

--   **In-Memory Chat History**: The conversation history is currently stored in-memory, which means it will be lost when the application is closed.
-A future improvement would be to persist the chat history to a file or a database.
 -   **Error Handling**: The error handling is basic.
 More robust error handling could be added to handle cases like invalid API keys or network issues.
 -   **More Tools**: The agent could be extended with more tools, such as the ability to set reminders or integrate with other applications.